 Dehydrate – Use this to easily dehydrate and spoil-proof any type of food, from fruits and vegetables to meat and fish (to zombies).
 It comes with a dehydration rack, by the way, so no need to stock up on any additional cookware.

 Slow cook – Just put a pot of any dish you’d normally leave on a Crock-Pot and this thing can perform the slow-cooking function that leaves meat so tender it falls off the bone.
 Like dedicated slow-cookers, it comes with both high and low settings, with the latter prompting the oven to run for up to 10 hours.

-Available now, the Breville Smart Oven Air is priced at $399.95.
+The Breville Smart Oven Air is available now.